maliahavlicek/what2do2day/README.md

 Users input address_line_1, address_line_2, city, state, country and postal_code values.
 The system checks to see if the user entered data is already in the database and if not it will call Google Map's API to retrieve the google_place_id, latitude and longitude values so maps can be rendered without requesting those pieces of information each time a list of event is displayed on the site.
 Address ObjectId's are associated withe events and places.

-Addresses cannot be updated or deleted, they are only added or read, so long term, there should be a process that checks for unused addresses.
+Addresses cannot be updated or deleted, they are only added or read, so long term, there should be a process that checks for unused addresses and delete those items as part of a cleanup process.

 #### Countries
-Countries are cross referenced to address.
-Since the list is long and does not change often this collection was initialized via the helper countries.py helper function
+Countries are cross referenced to addresses.
+Since the list of countries is long and does not change often this collection was initialized via the helper countries.py helper function
 ```$ python helpers/upload_countries.py ```
 It is a read only table after being initialized.